hyperledger/anoncreds-spec/spec/security_considerations.md

 ### Holder Collusion

-[[ref: Holders]] that collude by sharing their [[ref: link secret]] could each be issued credentials issued to the same [[ref: link secret]].
+[[ref: Holders]] that collude by sharing their [[ref: link secret]] could each be issued credentials to the same [[ref: link secret]].
 Subsequently, such [[ref: holders]] could present any combination of the credentials together, including generating a proof that they were all issued to the same [[ref: link secret]].
 Where such collusion is deemed a significant risk, such as with a